NTU Work Experience Placement Scheme

 How to apply

 The scheme is delivered as part of our widening participation initiative.
-Applicants must meet at least one of the following criteria:
+Applicants must be age 16 or above and meet at least one of the following criteria:

 - be studying a vocational course such as BTEC or an NVQ as your main qualification